aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/controlmousepointertype/_index.md

 ```

-"Not\\u9225?symbol (circle with a diagonal line) on top of the object being dragged.
+"Not" symbol (circle with a diagonal line) on top of the object being dragged.

 ### SIZE_ALL {#SIZE-ALL}
 ```